jon6fingrs/ghostboard/README.md

   - Supports WebSocket servers using IPs or domain names.

 - **Dockerized**:
-  - Both server and client are packaged as Docker containers for ease of deployment.
+  - Both server and client are available as prebuilt Docker images for ease of deployment.

 ---